jvrana/benchling-api/README.md

 and the aquarium-api-python package.
 From an Aquarium sample_id, this api can return annotated sequences (as a Cor.DNA object) from a fragment or plasmid's benchling share-link.

 Future Versions: Implement POST features.
-Unfortunately at the moment, I cannot get POST requests to function properly in Benchling's API.
-This may be a limitation of their API.

 This is part of a larger project to annotated and obtain sequence information for EVERY fragment and plasmid automatically through aquarium.